jerryok826/rover-monitor/README.md

 4. Voltage and current monitoring with audio alarm on fault.

 ### Project Status
-Still testing the software.
-Also looking into using a larger Oled display and creating a pcb.
-The black bar is from the shutter effect and is normally not seen.
+Still updating and testing the software.
+Below is the original prototype version.

 ![Alt text](https://github.com/jerryok826/rover-monitor/blob/main/images/prototype_1.jpeg)